More businesses fearing property damage hire private security guards in wake of protests

 Business is booming: The company saw a new client surge during the coronavirus shutdowns from apartment complexes, department store chains and small business groups.

-Homeland temporarily offered free services to 25 smaller businesses in hopes of garnering future contracts and “opening their eyes” to the benefits of private security services.
-Once the protests started, many existing clients ordered extra patrols.
+Homeland temporarily offered free services to 25 smaller businesses to “give back” to the community.
+While the intent wasn’t to land them as permanent customers, the company said some short-term clients do stay longer after having their eyes opened to the benefits of private security.
+Once the protests started, some existing clients ordered extra patrols.

 “You talk to probably any business owner in the downtown core, they’ll tell you just straight up that Seattle police response time is not the best,’’ Stivers said of nonemergency calls like property crimes.
 “It’s slow if it isn’t fire, flood or blood.
 And I don’t think it’s only Seattle, but just the general response time when you call 911 — it’s a slow response.’’